Adipaddy/Adipaddy/README.md

 - Hello, I’m Aditya Waichol, an Under-Grad (Senior, Sem 7) in Electronics and Telecommunications at Xavier Institute of Engineering.
-- I’m interested in Architecting, Developing and, Integrating technologies in the following domains:
+- I’m interested Developing and Integrating technologies in the following domains:
 >1.
 IoT / Embedded Systems
 >2.
 ML / DL
 >3.
 Cloud